AndrewJBateman/mevn-stack-checklist/README.md

 **/client Frontend:**

 * `npm run lint` to lint files
 * `npm run serve` to run server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.
-Had to install webpack@4 (i.e. NOT webpack@5), uninstall sass-loader then run `npm install --save-dev sass-loader@10.1.1` and `npm i --legacy-peer-deps` to settle dependency issues.
+It was necessary to install webpack@4 (i.e. NOT webpack@5), uninstall sass-loader then run `npm install --save-dev sass-loader@10.1.1` and `npm i --legacy-peer-deps` to fix errors/dependency issues.
 Lots of deprecation warnings during compile.
 Better to create a new Vue app than to update dependencies in this one.

 **/ Backend:**

-* Create `.env` file and add `MONGO_URI` and `PORT` - as shown in `.env.example`
+* Create `.env` file and add `MONGO_URI` string and `PORT` number - as shown in `.env.example`
 * `npm run start` to run node.js server.
 Navigate to `http://localhost:3000/` to see JSON object with todos or an empty array.
 CRUD operations can be performed on this backend using the [Postman](https://www.postman.com/) API dev tool.

 **/ Full stack:**